sirupsen/contestrus/README.md

 extremely simple to set up and will be run inside Docker containers for maximum deployment and development ease.

+Current status is that it definitely works and the core is pretty stable.
+It's been used to host competitions at Shopify without problems.

 ## Development

 Development should be done in a Vagrant box so all development environments closely reflect production environments and other developers' environments.

-Run `vagrant up --provision` to create an Ubuntu 13.04 box for local development.
+Run `vagrant up` to create an Ubuntu Saucy64 box for local development.
 This will run a provision script also used for production to install:

 * Basic packages (openssl, libxml2, lxc, ..)
 * Compile and install Ruby 2.0.0